mosdef-hub/msibi/README.md

 ### Example: Multiple states, multiple forces
 - Here is an example of learning a pair potential using multiple state points and forces.
 - In this example, we set fixed bond and angle potentials that are included during iteration simulations.
-- The bond potential will set a fixed harmonic force, while the angle potnetial will be set from a table potential file.
+- The bond potential will set a fixed harmonic force, while the angle potential will be set from a table potential file.
 - This illustrates a use case of stringing together multiple MSIBI optimizations.
-	- For example, one MSIBI optimization can be used to learn and obtain an coarse-grained angle potnetial table file which can then be set and held fixed while learning pair potentials in a subsequent MSIBI optimization.
+	- For example, one MSIBI optimization can be used to learn and obtain a coarse-grained angle potnetial table file which can then be set and held fixed while learning pair potentials in a subsequent MSIBI optimization.

 ```python
 import hoomd